 Can you tell me a bit about how you came to this position?
 Where did you begin?

 I became involved with the Sri Sri Ravi Shankar’s organizations about 15 years ago.

 After high school, my mother wanted us to have a broader education so we went to study abroad.
 She wanted us to be independent and to learn another language well.
 I studied English, economics, and history at St. Aldates College in Oxford for a time, alone at first, then was joined by my sister.
-I had never visited the United States, but friends at Oxford urged me to move here, and indeed, when I eventually came to the US, in 1981, I found myself very much at home, and have lived here since.
-The image of US in my mind was that it was a very materialistic country and I didn't want to be influenced.
+I had never visited the United States, but friends at Oxford urged me to move here, and indeed, when I eventually came to the United States in 1981, I found myself very much at home and have lived here since.
+The image of the United States in my mind was that it was a very materialistic country, and I didn't want to be influenced.
 Instead I found spirituality here.